Careers

 - Provide routine maintenance and cleaning to physical therapy equipment.

-Contact, by phone, patients who have not shown for their appointment - Adhere to clinic policies and procedures
+Contact, by phone, patients who have not shown for their appointment

 - Participate in in-service education provided by clinical staff